-Join Mike Meyers for an in-depth discussion in this video Troubleshooting video, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Troubleshooting video, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - There are few things more irritating in this world…than video problems.…I hate it when my video card messes up or my monitor…messes up and this episode is designed to go through…lots and lots of very specific troubleshooting problems…you're going to run into.…In fact, one of the things I like about this latest version…of the CompTIA A+ is that they do a great job…enumerating very specific symptoms and we're going to go…through this episode going through each one of these,…straight from the A+, and show you how to fix…each and every one of these.…